codeBelt/StructureJS/README.md

 ## Release History

  * 2015-04-26   v0.7.0   Breaking changes: Rename createChildren to create.
 Rename layoutChildren to layout.
 Create DisplayObject class and have DisplayObjectContainer extend it.
 Add Canvas specific classes.
 Rename namespace StructureTS to StructureJS in TypeScript files.
+Change namespace from structurejs to StructureJS in JavaScript classes.
  * 2015-04-15   v0.6.17   Previous version before I started doing this release history.

 ---